ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 staged preview path in the review result. `N` never changes the audio; `Y` only opens an editor or renames files when those separate follow-up prompts are also approved.

+Files marked fine are recorded only after the decision (and after any editor round-trip).
+The results distinguish newly approved files from unchanged, previously approved files that were skipped.
+This persistent approval database uses Python's built-in SQLite support and never writes into the music folder.

 ## Album Filename Normalization